Israel signs $3 billion deal to buy US military aircraft | DW | 31.12.2021

 He said Israel was trying to bring forward the delivery of the KC-46s, and eventually wanted a total of four of them.

-In May, the Biden administration approved a sale of $735 million in precision-guided weapons to Israel.
+In May, the Biden administration signed off on a sale of $735 million in precision-guided weapons to Israel.

 However, Israel is among a handful of countries whose military deals are approved under an expedited process.